x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 In the event of a solid-state drive failure Exchange High Availability services will attempt to mount the affected databases on different DAG nodes where a healthy MCDB for each affected database still exists.
 If for some reason no healthy MCDBs exist for one of the affected databases, then Exchange High Availability services will leave the local affected database copy running without the performance benefits of the MCDB.

-For example, if a customer were to deploy a system capable of holding 24 drives it may have a layout like the following.
+For example, if a customer were to deploy a system capable of holding 20 drives it may have a layout like the following.

   - 2 HDDs for OS mirror, Exchange Binaries, and Transport Database

-  - 15 HDDs for Exchange Database storage
+  - 12 HDDs for Exchange Database storage

   - 1 HDD as the AutoReseed spare

-  - 5 SSDs for Exchange MCDBs that provide between 5-10% of the cumulative database storage capacity.
+  - 4 SSDs for Exchange MCDBs that provide between 5-10% of the cumulative database storage capacity.
 5-6% is optimal (expand on this)

   - Optionally a customer may elect to add a spare SSD or a second AutoReseed drive.

 This can be visualized as the following;

+##.
+NEED TO ADD DRIVE BAY LAYOUT IMAGE THAT DID NOT IMPORT.

-In the example above, we have 150 TB of Exchange database storage and 9.6 TB of MCDB storage which is roughly 6.4% the database storage space.
-Each of the 10 TB drives would hold four database copies and each MCDB drive would hold twelve MCDBs.
+In the example above, we have 120 TB of Exchange database storage and 7.68 TB of MCDB storage which is roughly 6.4% the traditional database storage space.
+With this amount of MCBD storage we are perfectly aligned within the guidance of 5-10%.
+Each of the 10 TB drives will hold four database copies and each MCDB drive would hold twelve MCDBs.

 #### Common Storage Settings